BYRD INTERNATIONAL SINGERS 2019

 July 27 - August 3, 2019

 Robert Johnson is considered Scotland’s greatest composer after Robert Carver.
-A priest as well as a composer, he apparently moved to England in the early 1530s for religious reasons.
-He wrote only sacred music, and among his few surviving works is the simple Marian motet Gaude Maria virgo for four voices.
+A priest and composer from Duns in the Scottish Borders, he apparently moved to England in the early 1530s for religious reasons.
+He wrote only sacred music and among his few surviving works is the simple Marian motet Gaude Maria virgo for four voices.

 It is unclear exactly how the English pieces made their way into the Carver Choirbook, especially knowing how complicated and tense England-Scotland relations were at the time.
 Some interesting speculations: Carver could have had access to a manuscript now lost to us, something similar to the Eton Choirbook, or maybe he befriended an English musician and chose his favorite learned pieces to be included in Carver Choirbook.
 In 1503, the 13 year old Princess Margaret (sister of Henry VIII), was wed to James IV, King of Scotland (21 years her senior).
 They were married by proxy in their respective cities.
 The Princess eventually journeyed to Scotland where they were married in person with great pomp in Edinburgh.
 The massive mobile court that accompanied the Princess most certainly included musical manuscripts and musicians, which could have made their way into the Carver Choirbook.